The Top 8 Instant Messaging Apps for Business in 2025

 💡 Pumble Pro Tip

-If you’re looking for a more straightforward instant messaging solution with more flexibility and lower cost, check out our free alternative comparison:
+If you’re looking for more straightforward instant messaging solutions with extra flexibility and lower cost, check out our detailed list:

 Chanty — Best for teams that need advanced task management

-Chanty is an instant messaging app focused on task management and team communication.
+Chanty is an instant messaging app focused on task management, with solid team communication features that include:

 What’s new: Chanty recently added the option to assign tasks to multiple members, improving how teams collaborate.